 Get your meat and produce from a local farmers’ market.
 Finding Free-run, organic Turkey, chicken, beef or ham not only helps you to avoid the hormone-infused, caged fare, but, it will also be a great way to participate in your local harvest and support local farmers.

 Make Healthy Swaps

 Traditional dishes like stuffing, mashed potatoes, and other heavy carbs (most grains) made for the holiday season don’t have much nutritional value at all.
 Instead, try out healthier, nutrient-rich swaps that will keep you full and fueled for all of your holiday season celebrations.

 - Stuffing is a great opportunity to make some healthy swaps.
-Try using a grain less bread like the Maximized Grainless rolls or making a vegan inspired vegetable nut stuffing.
+Try using a grain less bread like the Maximized Grainless rolls or making a vegan inspired grain-free vegetable nut stuffing.

 - Try Mashed No-Tatoes are our cauliflower “potatoes”.
 We use these instead of standard mashed potatoes.
 You could also swap out your regular potatoes for Sweet Potato Wedges, which are far less harmful to your body’s blood sugar and inflammation.
 This year for Thanksgiving, we made sweet potato fries to add to our holiday feast.